-Between 1995 and 2014, the proportion of employees who were in a trade union has decreased by 7 percentage points in England and Northern Ireland.
-In Wales and Scotland, there was a 9 percentage point reduction.
-Between 2013 and 2014, the
+Between 1995 and 2015, the proportion of employees who were in a trade union has decreased by 7.8 percentage points in England.
+In Wales there was a 9.1 percentage point reduction, and a 7.0 percentage point reduction in Scotland.